-If a Lead is “Closed – Not Converted,” then the Lead is not a possibility to do business with within the period of time you have in mind.
-If the Lead is “Closed – Converted” then you’ve made the assessment that there is some interest on their part in doing business with you, so you want to start your sales process.
+If a Lead is “Closed – Not Converted,” you’ve determined the Lead is not a possibility to do business with during a set period of time.
+Conversely, if the Lead is “Closed – Converted,” you’ve made the assessment that there is some interest in doing business with you and you’d like to start your sales process.
 You then “convert” the Lead.

-A sales stage in Salesforce.com consists of the name of the sales stage and the probability of closing the sale based on where you are in the sales process.
+An Opportunity stage in Salesforce consists of the name of the sales stage and the probability of closing the sale based on where you are in the sales process.

 The sales automation process in Salesforce sets the probability of closing a sale, which is then used for sales forecasting.
-For example, if the sales stage “Decision Maker – Contacted” has a 40% probability to close and I’m working on a $100,000 Opportunity, then my sales forecast in Salesforce dashboard will show the Opportunity will generate $40,000 in revenue.
-As I get farther down the sales stage the probability will increase and the forecasted revenue will increase.
+For example, if the sales stage “Decision Maker – Contacted” has a 40% probability to close, and the value of the Opportunity is $100,000, the sales forecast in the Salesforce dashboard will show the Opportunity generating $40,000 in revenue.
+As the Opportunity gets farther down the sales stage, the probability increases, and the forecasted revenue increases as well.

-When you close the sale and get the business the sales stage becomes “Closed – Won.”
-If you want to focus on the right leads, contacts, and opportunities leading to more and bigger wins, then using a sales force automation system and creating a sales force automation process that mirrors your business is essential.
+When you close the sale and get the business, the sales stage becomes “Closed – Won.”
+If you want to focus on the right Leads, Contacts, and Opportunities leading to more frequent and bigger wins, then using a sales automation system and creating a sales automation process that mirrors your business is essential.

-The key concept when creating your sales automation process, is to go through it with real customer examples to see if your sales stages allow for enough flexibility and that the Salesforce CRM sales process is useful for everyone involved in the sales process.
+The key concept when creating your sales automation process is to go through it with real customer examples to see if your sales stages allow for enough flexibility, and that the Salesforce sales process is useful for everyone involved in the sales process.

 Would you like to support your team with knowledge like this?
 We can teach you 10 ways by clicking below!